White House Tours

 The following items are prohibited on the White House tour.

 The United States Secret Service reserves the right to prohibit any other personal items.

-Umbrellas, wallets, cell phones and car keys are permitted.
+Umbrellas, wallets, cell phones, compact cameras (with lenses no more than 3 inches long) and car keys are permitted.

 Please note that no storage facilities are available in or around the White House or the White House Visitor Center.
 Individuals who arrive with prohibited items will not be permitted to enter the White House.

 Yes.
 All necessary medications must be identified and screened by the Secret Service.

 All persons and items entering the White House will be screened through a security process.
 Individuals may be requested to consent to an interview or additional security procedures before they are admitted to the White House complex.

 9. Is there a 24-hour number I can call for current information?